quanpham0805/UniEntranceExamCrawler2020/README.md

 This project is a complete mess that I don't want to look at it again to be honest.

 #### File explanations:
-- dataCrawler.py: this file is used to crawl data from the vnexpress.
+- dataCrawler.py: crawl data from the vnexpress.
-- dataCrawler2.py: this file is used to crawl data from other site which has the detail of language marks.
+- dataCrawler2.py:  crawl data from other site which has the detail of language marks.
-- dataProcessor: this file is used to clean up raw data
+- dataProcessor: clean up raw data
 - dataVisualization: graphing
 - Data2To1Formatter: format data 2 to have the same format as the data1, because I used page 2 to patch data of 1
 - findDiff2And1: after getting the id of list of data 1 and 2, compare them and then get the difference